bbauska/Coursera-Bootstrap/readme.md

 approach in the server-side node modules course later on in the specialization.

-For the moment, just accept that that\'s how the code is written for Grunt, because the Grunt file is itself a node module that is going to load in various Grunt plug-ins.
+For the moment, just accept that that&apos;s how the code is written for Grunt, because the Grunt file is itself a node module that is going to load in various Grunt plug-ins.

 After we do that, we are going to require a couple of Grunt plugins here.

-To do that, we\'ll say require(\'time- grunt\'), and we\'ll say grunt versus the configuration that we use for loading in the Time Grunt.
+To do that, we&apos;ll say require(&apos;time- grunt&apos;), and we&apos;ll say grunt
+versus the configuration that we use for loading in the Time Grunt.

-To require, as you\'ll learn later when you learn about node modules, is a way of saying that load in the Time Grunt node module to be used within this particular node module.
+To require, as you&apos;ll learn later when you learn about node modules, is a way of saying that load in the Time Grunt node module to be used within this particular node module.